Diversity & Inclusion

 - Travis L. Francis, A.J.S.C.
 (Ret.), Riker Danzig Of Counsel from 2017-Present, was the First African-American appointed as a Judge to the New Jersey Superior Court, Middlesex County, and was the First African-American Assignment Judge and Presiding Judge, General Equity, of that vicinage.
 Superior Court Assignment Judge 2007-2017; Superior Court Judge 1992-2017.

-- Judge Zahid N. Quraishi, former Riker Partner who was confirmed June 10, 2021 as a U.S. District Judge for the District of New Jersey, making him the First Muslim American federal judge in U.S. history.
-On June 3, 2019, he was appointed as a U.S. Magistrate Judge for the District of New Jersey, making him the First Asian Pacific American to serve on the federal bench in New Jersey history.
+- Judge Zahid N. Quraishi, Riker Danzig Partner from 2016-2019.
+Judge Quraishi was confirmed June 10, 2021 as a U.S. District Judge for the District of New Jersey, making him the First Muslim American federal judge in U.S. history.
+Previously, on June 3, 2019, he was appointed as a U.S. Magistrate Judge for the District of New Jersey, making him the First Asian Pacific American to serve on the federal bench in New Jersey history.
 Prior to his appointment, Judge Quraishi was the Firm’s First Chief Diversity Officer.

 - Justice Anne M. Patterson, Riker Danzig Partner from 1992-2011.
 Associate Justice on the New Jersey Supreme Court, 2011 and reappointed in 2018.